sudospaes/rigel/README.md

 ```

 7. Create `ytcookies.txt` in the current directory and put your youtube cookies on that.
-8. Run `bun run init first_init` to initialize database for the first time.
+8. Run `bun run init --name first_init` to initialize database for the first time.
 9. Run `bun start` and insert your telegram account infomation.
 10. Done! if everything is correct, you should see "Bot is running...".